-Being stalked and slandered by a narcissist is one of the most horrible things to experience.
+Being slandered by a narcissist is one of the most horrible things to experience.

 It isn’t a pleasant feeling when the person you’re trying to avoid, turns up out the front of your house, follows you (including interstate), repeatedly rings from a silent number and hangs up when you answer; sends you hate mail, has their friends contact your own family… and then ultimately, when their narcissism and stalking are blocked and they fail, they smear your name.

 No, it's not pleasant.
 Incredibly, to friends, their smoke screen is effective and they are viewed as victims to be pitied because increasingly, you want less and less to do with them as this bizarre and concerning behavior escalates.

 WHY does this behavior occur?
 It stems from an intense desire for control over you and your life.
 There’s a delusional sense of entitlement, self-importance and even jealousy that exists at the root of it, which is why the behavior becomes so irrational and bizarre.
 They portray a grandiose facade, believing they are extremely important; yet have nothing to really show for this self-perceived image and are in reality, very insecure.